Home » Security Camera Guides » Security Cameras Without WiFi? It’s Possible

 Image via Amazon

-The cameras can record up to 1080p and interface with the eight channel DVR, which comes with a 1TB harddrive.
+The cameras record up to 1080p and interface with the eight channel DVR, which comes with a 1TB harddrive.
 60ft cables are included with each camera, so distance shouldn’t be a problem.

 SANSCO 8CH 1080p Security Camera System

 Available on Amazon.
-From $189.99
+From $189.99.

 The SANSCO 8CH Security System, featuring eight cameras and a DVR.
 A smartphone connected to the DVR plays footage it captured.
 (Image via Amazon)